 - Milwaukee County COVID-19 Dashboard

-- Coronavirus in Wisconsin: How Fast it’s Growing dashboard.
-The visualization of Instantaneous R0: Geofacet by Wisconsin Counties won honorable mention at the SciPy conference.
+- Coronavirus in Wisconsin: How Fast it’s Growing (The Instantaneous R0 Visualization won honorable mention in the SciPy Plotting Contest)

 - Wisconsin Hospital Association COVID-19 Situational Awareness Update

 - Visualizations of Movement in Wisconsin (GeoDS Lab @ UW-Madison)